 Talk to Me, Talk for Me

 Over the last few years, I have found it interesting to observe where we turn in times of crisis.
 Increasingly, it seems that the answer is, “talk show hosts.”
 Every mass shooting, every natural disaster, every crisis now seems to be followed by a rather predictable ritual.
 In the hours immediately after the event in question we scurry online and busy ourselves with changing our profile pictures and hash tagging and wearing out the phrase “thoughts and prayers.”
-Later that night or, perhaps, the next night, we all tune in to the talk show hosts.
+Later that night or, perhaps, the next night, we all tune in to the talk show hosts (and then share clips of whate they said the next day).
 Yesterday, CBC ran a story devoted entirely to what the talk show hosts were saying about the mass shooting in Las Vegas, complete with video clips of each one.
 They “decried it,” evidently.
 Whew.

 I find this to be a very interesting cultural phenomenon.
 It’s not that I disagree with what the talk show hosts usually say.
 Not at all.
 I find them to be almost invariably articulate and persuasive.
 They say things that need to be said, in this case, about America’s quite literally insane addiction to guns and their lawmakers’ refusal to take even the most blatantly obvious of measures to stem the tide of mass shootings.
 They provide language for our grief and catharsis for our rage.
 They speak earnestly and from the heart.
 They speak with, dare I say it, “moral authority?”